-For the two quarters ended February 28, 2023, our net cash used for financing activities totaled \$8.7 million.
-Our primary uses of financing cash were comprised of \$4.7 million used to purchase shares of our common stock, including \$3.8 million used to purchase shares on the open market in the second quarter (refer to Note 4, Purchases of Common Stock); \$4.1 million used for principal payments on our term loan and financing obligations; and \$0.7 million used to pay contingent consideration liabilities from previous business acquisitions.
-Partially offsetting these uses of cash were \$0.7 million of proceeds from our Employee Stock Purchase Plan participants to purchase shares of stock during the first half of fiscal 2023.
+For the three quarters ended May 31, 2023, our net cash used for financing activities totaled \$36.6 million.
+Our primary use of financing cash was \$29.7 million used to purchase shares of our common stock, including \$25.0 million used to purchase shares on the open market in the third quarter (refer to Note 5, Purchases of Common Stock for Treasury).
+Excluding the impact of transferring \$7.5 million of term loan debt from one lender to another, we used \$7.0 million of cash for principal payments on our notes payable and financing obligations, \$0.7 million to pay contingent consideration liabilities from previous business acquisitions, and \$0.4 million to pay loan origination and legal fees incurred for the 2023 Credit Agreement.
+Partially offsetting these uses of cash were \$1.2 million of proceeds from our Employee Stock Purchase Plan participants to purchase shares of stock during the first three quarters of fiscal 2023.

-On February 14, 2023, our Board of Directors approved a new plan to repurchase up to \$50.0 million of our outstanding common stock.
-The previously existing common stock repurchase plan was canceled and the new common share repurchase plan does not have an expiration date.
-At February 28, 2023, we have \$46.6 million remaining in the current purchase authorization.
+On February 14, 2023, our Board of Directors approved a new plan to purchase up to \$50.0 million of our outstanding common stock.
+The previously existing common stock purchase plan was canceled, and the new common share purchase plan does not have an expiration date.
+At May 31, 2023, we have \$21.6 million remaining on the current purchase authorization.

-Our uses of financing cash during the remainder of fiscal 2023 are expected to include required payments on our term loans and financing obligation, and may include purchases of our common stock.
+Our uses of financing cash during the remainder of fiscal 2023 are expected to include required payments on our term loan and financing obligation, and may include purchases of our common stock.
 However, the timing and amount of common stock purchases is dependent on a number of factors, including available resources, and we are not obligated to make purchases of our common stock during any future period.